tl;dr — zero stays zero forever, but even a fractional amount can grow.

 The argument I’m making here is that even when you have to sell, don’t sell to zero.

 Maintaining a non-zero balance is a very small change to make, but when you look at the long term benefits, there’s only upside to this strategy.
-With crypto, it’s not a case where small fractions amount to pennies and pocket change.
+With cryptocurrency, it’s not a case where small fractions amount to pennies and pocket change.

-And I suppose there’s truth to that, but it’s a tremendously unfair conclusion to claim that the volatility should deter the average person from participating.
+And I suppose there’s some truth to that, but it’s a tremendously unfair conclusion to claim that the volatility should deter the average person from participating.
 It’s just important for everyone to take a long-term view and not get sucked into the hype.

 It’s a new space, so ultimately it is what we make of it.
 Invest in what you believe in and find other ways of participating as well.
 Decentralization is a cause worth fighting for.